If it doesn't fit, don't buy it.

 What are the takeaways?
 I think they’re pretty simple.

-And if all of this is considered as me being a bit precious, think on that when you change someone else's work:
+And if all of this is considered as me being a bit precious, think on that when you change someone else's play or musical without permission:

 I can’t imagine a successful defence to either being that you “knew better.”
 And the implications both financial and reputational could be substantial.
 Trawl the net.
 There are plenty of examples.